arp95/turtlebot_astar/README.md

-# Using A-star Algorithm on ROS Turtlebot
+# A-star Algorithm on ROS Turtlebot-2

 [![Packagist](https://img.shields.io/packagist/l/doctrine/orm.svg)](LICENSE.md)
 ---

 ### Authors
 Arpit Aggarwal Shantam Bajpai

+### Introduction to the Project
+In this project, the A-star motion planning algorithm was used on ROS Turtlebot 2 to navigate in a configuration space consisting of static obstacles.

-### Result Video
+### Results

-This is a sample video of the application of A-Star algorithm on the Turtlebot.
+This is the video of the application of A-Star algorithm on Turtlebot-2.

 ![](https://j.gifs.com/NLygjm.gif)

 ### Software Required
 For this project you will need to install the rospy, numpy, heapq(Priority queue for A*), matplotlib and gazebo to run the simulations.

 ### Simulation platforms used
 For the simulation we used the gazebo and turtlebot2 package.
 The world file is located in the world folder and defines the setup of the gazebo environment.

 ### Instructions for running the code